Parallel Test-Time Scaling with Multi-Sequence Verifiers: Method

 \paragraph{Calibrated best-of-N predictions.} In the \textbf{Terminal Answers} scenario, our verifier scores are used for \emph{best-of-N} decoding, a robust technique for improving performance~\citep{nakano2021webgpt}.
 From $N$ candidate answers, we select the one, $a^\dagger$, with the highest score:

-A key advantage of this approach is that the score for the chosen answer, $\tilde y^\dagger = \tilde y_1\smallth{n^\dagger}$, is also a calibrated confidence estimate of $a^\dagger$ being correct \citep{guo2017calibration}.
-This allows us to assess not only \emph{which} answer is best but also \emph{how likely} it is to be correct.
+The score for the chosen answer, $\tilde y^\dagger = \tilde y_1\smallth{n^\dagger}$, can serve as a confidence estimate of $a^\dagger$ being correct.
+We verify empirically that this post-selection score is well-calibrated (see \cref{fig:bon_calibration}), allowing us to assess not only \emph{which} answer is best but also \emph{how likely} it is to be correct.

 \paragraph{Early stopping of parallel decoding.} In the \textbf{Streaming Answers} setting, multiple sequences are decoded in parallel, and each intermediate answer $a\nth_k$ yields a correctness score $\tilde y\nth_k$.
 We define an early-stopping rule that halts decoding once the best available candidate exceeds a threshold $\lambda$: